 Cryosphere and Atmosphere

 His research has focused on atmospheric chemistry and physics in mountain areas.
 He has used field measurements and modelling to study the processes responsible for the accumulation and ventilation of air pollutants in the Kathmandu Valley.
 He has prepared simulations of air pollution transport from the Ganges Basin to the high Himalayas.
-With funding from the University of Virginia and NASA, he has set up stations in the Kali Gandaki Valley to study the transport of polluted air from South Asia towards the Tibetan Plateau.
-Since 2011 he has also served as advisor and supervisor of the Rwanda Climate Observatory Project, in which MIT and the Government of Rwanda are jointly constructing an atmospheric observatory on the summit of Mt Karisimbi (4,507m).
+With funding from the University of Virginia and NASA, he has set up observations in the Kali Gandaki Valley to study the transport of polluted air from South Asia towards the Tibetan Plateau.
+Since 2011 he has also served as an advisor to the Rwanda Climate Observatory Project, in which MIT and the Government of Rwanda are jointly constructing an atmospheric observatory on the summit of Mt Karisimbi (4,507m).
 His interests span beyond atmospheric chemistry and physics to cover technologies and policies that reduce emissions to the atmosphere as well as ways to design sustainable cities.